 - We offer free employability skills workshops to help you gain the skills local employers are looking for.
 Our workshops will help you improve your skills both personally and professional.

 Create a Job Seeker account in the Fleming Employment Hub to access local job postings and be matched to employers.

 Lower your job search costs by accessing a computer, the internet and photocopier in our Resource Centre.
 Everyone is welcome!
 We are at 49 Maple Ave, above SIRCH bistro.

 Visit the Fleming Employment Hub to access job postings, free online skill development courses, employment resources, and a list of community supports available in each of the Muskoka-Kawarthas regions.

 - 4 – 30 minute skill development courses you can take at anytime – day or night

-- Labour Market Information that will help you find out what jobs in-demand now and in the future, job descriptions and the types of jobs available within different sectors (Download our MKES Labour Market Information User Guide for ways Labour Marketing information can help you)
+- Labour Market Information — find out what jobs are in-demand, find job descriptions and the types of jobs available within different sectors (Download our MKES Labour Market Information User Guide)

-- At any time, chat live with an Employment Advisor from our website for help with account registration, creating a great profile that will attract employers, applying for a job, updating your resume, understanding labour market information, and more!
-(Click on the Live Chat icon at bottom right-hand side of the screen)
+- At any time, chat live with an Employment Advisor (Click on the Live Chat icon at bottom right-hand side of the screen)